RyanDaDeng/laravel-google-recaptcha-v3/README.md

 - Support custom implementation on request method interface
 - Fully supported Vue component
 - IP skip list supported
+- Support script to be placed in the background of pages for analytics

 ## Requirement